Northern Ireland Assembly Commission Corporate Governance Framework

 Introduction

-1. This Corporate Governance Framework sets out details of the Northern Ireland Assembly Commission’s (Assembly Commission) corporate governance arrangements.
+1. This Corporate Governance Framework sets out the detail of the Northern Ireland Assembly Commission’s (Assembly Commission) corporate governance arrangements.

 4. This includes ensuring that the arrangements for delegation are robust and promoting good management, supported by staff with an appropriate balance of skills and experience.
 Appropriate management systems and procedures are also essential to support service delivery.